WUR-AI/BloomBench/README.md

 - Create a `phenology/data/pep725/credentials.txt` file containing a single line with the username and password separated by a single space.
 - Run `scripts/setup.sh` to install python packages and automatically obtain all required data.

+`requirements.in` specifies the required python packages to run the code and is used to install them.
+For completeness, `requirements_exact.txt` lists the complete package list + versions of the environment the results were generated in.
+The file was obtained by running `pip3 freeze > requirements_exact.txt`.

 ### Run

 After the setup is complete, reproduce all results in the benchmark by running `scripts/main.sh`.